VitaliRj/OBD2-SocktCAN-Interface/README.md

 11. **New_Message_Trigger**: this value is set to 1 if a new message has arrived in the current time step

 ## MATLAB/Simulink Implementation
-If you already have SocketCan capable target hardware, install the corresponding MATLAB/Simulink Hardware Support Package.
+If you already have SocketCAN capable target hardware, install the corresponding MATLAB/Simulink Hardware Support Package.
 `MATLAB -> HOME -> Add-Ons -> Get Hardware Support Packages` (run MATLAB as Administrator when installing the packages).

 Possible Packages are (testet with Raspi and BeagleBone):